-Thelwall, M. orcid.org/0000-0001-6065-205X, Schroeder, R. and Dhanda, M. (Accepted: 2026) Can ChatGPT be a good follower of academic paradigms?
+Thelwall, M. orcid.org/0000-0001-6065-205X, Schroeder, R. and Dhanda, M. (2026) Can ChatGPT be a good follower of academic paradigms?
 Research quality evaluations in conflicting areas of sociology.
 Journal of Data and Information Science.
-ISSN: 2096-157X (In Press)
+ISSN: 2096-157X

 Abstract

-Purpose: It has become increasingly likely that Large Language Models (LLMs) will be used to score the quality of academic publications to support research assessment goals in the future.
+It has become increasingly likely that Large Language Models (LLMs) will be used to score the quality of academic publications to support research assessment goals in the future.
 This may cause problems for fields with competing paradigms since there is a risk that one may be favoured, causing long term harm to the reputation of the other.

-Design/methodology/approach: To test whether paradigm favouritism is plausible, study 1 uses ChatGPT to evaluate up to 100 journal articles from each of eight pairs of competing sociology paradigms (1490 altogether).
+To test whether paradigm favouritism is plausible, study 1 uses ChatGPT to evaluate up to 100 journal articles from each of eight pairs of competing sociology paradigms (1,490 altogether).
 Each article was assessed by prompting ChatGPT to take one of five roles: paradigm follower, opponent, antagonistic follower, antagonistic opponent, or neutral.
 Study 2 involved five pairs of more tightly defined paradigms.

-Findings: Articles were scored highest by ChatGPT when it followed the aligning paradigm, and lowest when it was told to devalue it and to follow the opposing paradigm.
+Articles were scored highest by ChatGPT when it followed the aligning paradigm, and lowest when it was told to devalue it and to follow the opposing paradigm.
 Broadly similar patterns occurred for most of the paradigm pairs.
 Follower ChatGPTs displayed only a small amount of favouritism compared to neutral ChatGPTs, but articles evaluated by an opposing paradigm ChatGPT had a substantial disadvantage in some cases.
-Research limitations: The data covers a single field and LLM.

-Practical implications: The results confirm that LLM instructions for research evaluation should be carefully designed to ensure that they are paradigm-neutral to avoid accidentally resolving conflicts between paradigms on a technicality by devaluing one side’s contributions.
+Practical implications The results confirm that LLM instructions for research evaluation should be carefully designed to ensure that they are paradigm-neutral to avoid accidentally resolving conflicts between paradigms on a technicality by devaluing one side’s contributions.

-Originality/value: This is the first demonstration that LLMs can be prompted to show a partiality for academic paradigms.
+This is the first demonstration that LLMs can be prompted to show a partiality for academic paradigms.

 Metadata